-The core offers three lines of service to investigators (a) DNA sequencing (b) DNA synthesis and (c) automation of various assays for research purposes.
+The core offers NGS and Sanger DNA sequencing, fragment analysis, mouse genotyping, and automation of various assays for research purposes.

 This core provides research investigators with experienced research staff to assist in the start-up, implementation, and close out of clinical research studies.
 Services provided include Biostatistics, Nursing and Nutrition, Outpatient services and Research coordination.

 Provides small animal husbandry and help with procedures.